gnailuy/gnailuy.com/about.markdown

 Few facts about me:

+* A big data developer of the Azure platform at Microsoft
-* Worked on the Data Platform at Umeng for 4+ years, with Hadoop/HBase/Spark in life
+* Worked on the data platform at Umeng for 4+ years, with Hadoop/HBase/Spark in life
 * Java/Scala and Python programmer, also code in Go/C/JS, etc., and have a girlfriend
-* Linuxer, one of the many lovers of Archlinux, and I fan Docker
+* Linuxer, one of the many lovers of Archlinux
 * Chinese native speaker, speak English, e sto imparando l'italiano

 [umeng]:    http://www.umeng.com